 Term Learning (Topics) Task Details 1 Australian Perspectives Students investigate a range of Australian texts in a variety of forms and compare and contrast them in terms of their voices, themes and forms, including texts which provide an Aboriginal perspective.
 Students learn about the politics of representation in order to challenge points of view and to identify, consider and appreciate cultural expression in texts.
 Students apply their own understandings of language forms and features to their own original imaginative compositions.
 Students compose and hand in a creative narrative that provides an Australian perspective.
-2 Documentaries: Perceptions, Persuasion and Propaganda Students analyse a variety of persuasive documentaries and other multimodal texts.
-They examine different types of documentaries and their language forms and features, including interactive, reflexive, performative and observational documentaries.
-Students also learn about the use of persuasive language techniques through advertisements and propaganda, developing skills in critical analysis to determine how texts influence responders.
-Students compose and hand in a critical documentary review task.
+2 Documentaries: Perceptions and Persuasion - Advertising and Documentaries Students learn about the use of persuasive language techniques through advertisements to develop skills in critical analysis, determine how texts influence responders and compose their own persuasive texts.
+Students also analyse a variety of documentaries and other multimodal texts.
+They examine different types of documentaries and their language forms and features.
+Students compose an advertisement for a complex machine that they have designed in Science.
 3 The Hero's Journey Students examine the concept of the Hero's Journey through the study of a novel.
 They learn about the conventions and archetypes of the Hero's Journey, whilst also refining their skills in analysing novels to identify the use of specific language forms and features.
 Students develop skills in critically responding to texts through refining their ability to use analytical essay writing forms, features and structures.
-Students compose and hand in an essay focused on a novel studied in class.
-4 Shakespearean Sonnets and Soliloquies Students examine William Shakespeare's works and historical context through a study of a selection of sonnets and soliloquies.
+Students compose and hand in an essay focused on a novel studied in class .
+4 Students examine William Shakespeare's works and historical context through a study of a selection of sonnets and soliloquies.
 Students gain an understanding of the language forms and features of these texts through undertaking close analysis, whilst also learning about the values they hold.
 Students will rewrite sonnets and soliloquies in contemporary language and create their own original compositions, as well as undertaking a range of other project-based tasks.
 In groups students deliver a soliloquy from a play of their choice and provide a rationale for their directorial choices.